Trusted WordPress tutorials, when you need them most.

 Web-safe fonts don’t directly affect your search engine rankings.
 However, they impact the user experience.
 Fonts that are accessible to readers load immediately and are easy to read.
 This leads to lower bounce rates and longer website visits, which is favorable for SEO.

 We hope this article helps you discover the best web-safe fonts to use for your WordPress website.
-You may want to check out our ultimate guide on how to choose the best web design software or our expert list of the must-have WordPress plugins for business websites.
+You may want to check out our ultimate guide on how to host local fonts in WordPress for a faster website, and our expert picks of the best WordPress typography plugins to improve your design.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.